By Robert W. Butche

 leaving, I fueled up with gasoline and coffee for the mountainous trip

-ocean than a lake -- and unlike its glaciated southern shoreline, the north
+of an ocean than a lake -- and unlike its glaciated southern shoreline, the

-shore consists of igneous bedrock that rises majestically from the depths of
+north shore consists of igneous bedrock that rises majestically from the depths

-the lake until it matures into mighty rolling hills taller than big city office
+of the lake until it matures into mighty rolling hills taller than big city

-buildings.
-What one experiences along this magnificent stretch of roadway is a
+office buildings.
+What one experiences along this magnificent stretch of

-succession of small mountains that rise a thousand feet or so above water level
+roadway is a succession of small mountains that rise a thousand feet or so

--- then, at a crest often chiseled from bedrock, the roadway daringly dives
+above water level -- then, at a crest often chiseled from bedrock, the roadway

-back to lake level.
-Even from the highest of these hills, Lake Superior seems
+daringly dives back to lake level.
+Even from the highest of these hills, Lake

-South and White River, the Trans Canada Highway turns southeastward toward Wawa
+Mobert South and White River, the Trans Canada Highway turns southeastward

--- where it begins its dive south to Sault Sainte Marie.
-It was traffic time
+toward Wawa -- where it begins its dive south to Sault Sainte Marie.
+It was

-when I passed the Soo -- where the Trans Canada turns eastward toward Sudbury.
+traffic time when I passed the Soo -- where the Trans Canada turns eastward

-It was on this leg that I sensed a need to revisit earlier experiences.
+toward Sudbury.
+It was on this leg that I sensed a need to revisit earlier

-Maturity means having wisdom, memories and, for me, at least, a yearning to
+experiences.
+Maturity means having wisdom, memories and, for me, at least, a

 fishing on Manitoulin Island in Lake Huron -- and how much we enjoyed Colin